Hate your wedding vendors?

 Still cannot get along?
 It may be time for a break up.
 Exhaust all efforts before doing this or it will just happen again with the next vendor.
 Ask for references and then call or email them and follow up, do your due diligence in the beginning to avoid possible pitfalls in the future.

-My advice to anyone reading this is to be sure to trust your process, know you are doing the right thing, stand up for what you believe in, and always be true to yourself, even in hard situations and then you will not hate your wedding vendors and they will respect you.
+My advice to anyone reading this is to be sure to trust your process, know you are doing the right thing, stand up for what you believe in, respect yourself and always be true, even in hard situations and then you will not hate your wedding vendors.